Change location v

 Commonly asked questions about workers’ compensation claims, settlement and compensation.

 If you have suffered an injury at work, or while making your commute to or from work, you’re entitled to workers compensation.
-This may seem like stating the obvious, but there are members of the public who are completely unaware of what accident compensation they are entitled to if anything were to ever happen.

-In order to sue your Employer for negligence, it needs to be shown that the injury was caused as a result of the Employer’s negligence.
+In order to sue your employer for negligence, it needs to be shown that the injury was caused as a result of the employer’s negligence.

-Aside from establishing negligence, you need to satisfy a threshold of 15% Whole Person Impairment in order to commence proceedings against the Employer.
+Aside from establishing negligence, you need to satisfy a threshold of 15% Whole Person Impairment in order to commence proceedings against the employer.

-Lump Sum Claims are still available for injured workers in certain circumstances and that is, if it is determined that you have an impairment of at least 11% Whole Person Impairment (WPI).
+Lump Sum Claims are still available for injured workers in certain circumstances and that is, if it is determined that you have an impairment of at least 15% Whole Person Impairment (WPI).

-Therefore if you are determined as having an impairment of at least 11% WPI, you would be entitled to a lump sum payment.
+Therefore if you are determined as having an impairment of at least 15% WPI, you would be entitled to a lump sum payment.

 A no-win, no-fee lawyer can help you pursue your case without the financial risk that would usually be associated with a lawsuit.